MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

 CMD ["consul-template", "-config=/etc/haproxy.json", "-consul=consul:8500"]
 {% endhighlight %}
 ####haproxy.ctmpl
-Below is only a part of the haproxy config, the part that is modified by consul-template.
+Below is only a part of the Haproxy configuration file, the part that is modified by Consul-template.
 At line 7 the loop starts for every node that delivers the service web and it will create a line for every available server.
-The check what is normally found at the end of the haproxy config for every node is not used, this because we only have working nodes available.
+Usually the word 'check' is placed at the end of every sever-line to make Haproxy check for the availability of the server, however this is not necessary in this setup.
 {% highlight nginx linenos %}
 {% raw %}
 backend nodes